mcgonago/mymcp/README.md

 - **Automated Summaries**: Get quick AI-powered summaries of complex reviews and discussions
 - **Learn Best Practices**: Study OpenStack coding patterns and enterprise development workflows

+> [!NOTE]
+> **Explore More MCP Agents**
+> The [redhat-community-ai-tools](https://github.com/redhat-community-ai-tools) organization maintains several high-quality MCP agents and tools.
+I highly recommend checking out their repositories to discover other useful agents and learn from their implementations.
+They provide excellent examples of professional MCP agent development.

 ---

 ## OpenDev Review Agent